-There were no options granted during the three months ended March 31, 2012 and 2013.
+There were no options granted during the three months ended March 31, 2013 and 2014.

-During the three months ended March 31, 2012, 77,062 options were exercised for proceeds of approximately \$34,000.
-There were no stock options exercised during the three months ended March 31, 2013.
-The Company does not expect to be able to benefit from the deduction for stock option exercises that may occur during the year ending December 31, 2013 because the Company has tax loss carryforwards from prior periods that would be expected to offset any potential taxable income for the year ended December 31, 2013.
+There were no stock options exercised during the three months ended March 31, 2013 and 2014.
+The Company does not expect to be able to benefit for the deduction for stock option exercises that may occur during the year ended December 31, 2014 because the company has tax loss carryforwards from prior periods that would be expected to offset any potential taxable income for the year ended December 31, 2014.